the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 - Use data validation to avoid data entry mistakes
 - Save the data in text files (such as `.csv` - comma-separated values) to ensure interoperability with other software programmes.

+### Working in team wrap-up

+If you are working with a team on data collection, make sure:
+- everyone is using the same software (and software version) to enter the data.
+- everyone is using the same version of the spreadsheet template.
+- everyone understand what each column represents, and the unit that should be used.
+- every column has a defined standard on how to enter data in it, or a taxonomy of terms that one can use.
+- One person is responsible to answer putative questions during data collection.
+- every spreadsheet is validated before entering the analysis workflow, and as soon as possible.

 ## Summary

 While spreadsheet can be a very user friendly way to collect and share data, they can be the source of mistakes if used inappropriately.
 When aiming at doing reproducible analyses, one should design the spreadsheet for computer-readability and easy data analysis before starting data collection.
-Data manipulation and analysis in spreadsheets, in particular, is best avoided as it can lead to non-reproducible workflows.
+Data manipulation and analysis in spreadsheets, in particular, is best avoided as it lead to non-reproducible workflows.
 Using version control and making the data read-only are two additional data management practices that can prevent accidents.

-You can explain the file (and spreadsheet headers) naming convention in a README texte file, so that it will also become clear to others what the file names mean.
+Use a README texte file to explain naming conventions on top of the spreadsheet desing choices, so that it will also become clear to others what the file names mean.
 If you work in team, you should take particular care to the rules and make sure everyone is following them.

-To learn more about data organisation in spreadsheets, have a look at the Data Carpentry lessons for [Social Scientists](https://datacarpentry.org/spreadsheets-socialsci/) and [Ecologists](https://datacarpentry.org/spreadsheet-ecology-lesson/).
+To learn more about data organisation in spreadsheets, you may have a look at the Data Carpentry lessons for [Social Scientists](https://datacarpentry.org/spreadsheets-socialsci/) and [Ecologists](https://datacarpentry.org/spreadsheet-ecology-lesson/).